agiguild/agiguild/README.md

 This is a call for those interested in working on and defending open source AI to join the Guild and contribute to this repository.

-Nominate projects by adding to [Awesome List](./awesome.md) via a Pull Request.
+Nominate projects by adding them to [AGI Projects List](./agi-projects.md) via a Pull Request.

 ## The Problem: Open Source AI Is In Trouble